JennEYoon/learn-mldl/learn-tasks.md

     - Technicals from Alpha vantage
     - and others I already know about.
     - QuantSight.com -- Boateng said was best resource.
 Use it.

+ * Use already available facial recognition DL model to get a 99% validation on my own face.
+Put this on my datasciy.com and other websites.
+Looks impressive.
+The only thing Ken did right.
+He seems to get others to buy in on his "expertise" in deep learning from this one item.
+I should copy this idea.